RELATIONAL CARE IN EDUCATION

 Summit Psychology Services CPD training in adversity, attachment and trauma has been consistently evaluated as outstanding by academy trusts, teacher training schools, education professionals, foster carers and social care professionals.
-Lead trainer, Dr Dawn Bradley, has successfully delivered training on Relational Care in Education, including the effects of adversity, working with attachment and trauma, undertanding safety, shame, and building resilience, to hundreds of professionals in this field.
+Lead trainer, Dr Dawn Bradley, has successfully delivered training on Relational Care in Education, including the effects of adversity, working with attachment and trauma, understanding safety, shame, and building resilience, to hundreds of professionals in this field.
 She continues to provide cutting edge CPD training and events.

 Training packages of one half day and a full day are available to professionals, carers, organisations and educational communities who wish to develop awareness of the impact of adverse childhood experiences (ACEs), understand and support relational and attachment needs, and become more trauma informed in their knowledge, skills, and practices.

 Any group size can be accommodated and bespoke requests are welcome.
 Please check the training and events calendar for scheduled training, or contact us to discuss you needs.